jgoerzen/docker-reverse-proxy-apache/README.md

  - Based on my
    [Debian Apache base](https://github.com/jgoerzen/docker-debian-base),
+   inheriting its features:
-   inheriting its features, such as automated security patches for the OS, openssl, and Apache
+   - automated security patches for the OS, openssl, and Apache
+   - Real init with zombie process reaping
+   - Clean shutdown support
+   - See the above URL for details.
  - Support for automating the process of requesting and updating your SSL certificates from letsencrypt, making the process completely transparent and automatic - should you wish to use it.